indepth-dev/community/files/en-us/tutorials/angular/how-to-create-an-angular-data-visualization-dashboard-with-data-from-mongodb.md

 ```
 Great!
 Now we can connect to MongoDB.
 But we will not understand what Flexmonster Pivot wants from us because we don’t have proper handlers for the requests.
 Let's fix that.

-There are 4 request types we need to know how to handle while working with a pivot table: /fields request, /members request, /select request, and optional /handshake request.
+There are 4 request types we need to know how to handle while working with a pivot table: fields request, members request, select request, and optional handshake request.

 The field request will help build a Field List in a pivot grid.
 With the members' request response Flexmonster will be able to select a string field for rows or columns and retrieve its members.
 When Flexmonster successfully receives the response to select request, a pivot table with the received data is shown.
 The “handshake” will help a client to understand if the custom data source API is the same for it and the server.